 - Aggregate and soil loading and unloading

-If a dust suppressant or dust control binder is to be used, ensure that the contractor submits a dust treatment plan before start of job site activities.
+If a dust suppressant or dust control binder is to be used, verify that the contractor submits a dust treatment plan before start of job site activities.
 Review the dust treatment plan for application methods and rates, required weather conditions for application, and drying or curing time.
 Also review the manufacturer's instructions.

-During the course of construction, ensure that:
+During the course of construction, make sure that:

 - Dust suppressant is applied to temporary haul roads; staging, material storage, and layout areas; compacted soil, aggregate base roads, or driveways; and paved surfaces and other areas identified in the project specifications.

-- Dust control binder is applied to rough-graded soils, completed slopes, and stockpiles (unless another practice is used).
+- Dust control binder is applied to rough-graded soils, completed slopes, and stockpiles, unless another practice is used.

 - Dust suppressant or dust control binder is not applied to areas within 100 feet of a wetland or body of water.